Web of Science

 Queries in Web of Science can be constructed using:

-When working with search-query, we recommend copying the Advanced search query string directly for use as the search_string.
+When working with search-query, the Advanced search query string should be copied directly for use as the search_string.

 Web of Science supports structured queries using field tags such as TS= (Topic), TI= (Title), AB= (Abstract), AU= (Author), etc.